 Refresh your bio

-The bio (or about) section – no matter how short – can be the line that converts admirers into customers, or not.
+The bio (or about) section—no matter how short—can be a quick and easy marketing tactic that converts admirers into customers, or not.
 The standard formula is:

 Use a photo of you or your logo as your profile picture